-Having learnt about the nature and scope of business, business support services, business environment, modern mode of business, forms of business organisations etc. you may be thinking about earning your livelyhood.
-At this stage you have to decide whether to take up a job in an organisation or to start your own business.
+After the completion of your study, how do you plan to earn your livelihood?
+Would you like to take up a job in an organisation or would you like to start your own business?
 When you accept an employment in any organisation, you have to perform various jobs as per the requirements of your employer and you may get a fixed amount of income as salary.
-But, instead of seeking a job, you can also opt to do something on your own to earn your livelihood.
+But, instead of seeking a job, you can also opt do something of your own to earn your livelihood.
 You may run a small retail shop, tailoring shop, restaurant, bakery and confectionery, beauty saloon, etc. in your locality.
 In other words, you may get engaged in trading or manufacturing on a small scale or providing some service for a price.
 Such economic activities are known as self-employment.
 In this lesson, let us learn more about the career option of self-employment in business.